-More than 90% of the crop is grown on the irrigated lands of the country.
+More than 90 percent of the crop is grown on the irrigated lands of the country.
 A characteristic feature of most natural ecosystems of Uzbekistan is their increased fragility associated with aridity of the climate.
 In this regard, the resistance of ecosystems to external influences is rather low, and any anthropogenic interference is an additional factor in the degradation of natural complexes.

 Agriculture, livestock breeding, the development of energy and mining industries have a negative impact on almost all natural ecosystems in the country.
 Plain, foothill, water and near-water ecosystems underwent the greatest changes, especially in the lower reaches of the main rivers, including the Aral Sea region and the Aral Sea.
 In addition to the fact that ecosystems are under severe anthropogenic pressure, changing hydrological and climatic conditions also have a great influence on them.

-15.1-Ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements.
+Target 15.1.
+Ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements.

-15.2-Promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation.
+Target 15.2.
+Promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation.

-15.3-By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world.
+Target 15.3.
+By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land degradation-neutral world.

-15.7-Take urgent action to end poaching and trafficking of protected species of flora and fauna and address both demand and supply of illegal wildlife products.
+Target 15.7.
+Take urgent action to end poaching and trafficking of protected species of flora and fauna and address both demand and supply of illegal wildlife products.

-15.8-Take the measures to prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species.
+Target 15.8.
+Take the measures to prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species.

-15.9-Integrate ecosystem and biodiversity values into national planning and development processes of the economy sectors and industries.
+Target 15.9.
+Integrate ecosystem and biodiversity values into national planning and development processes of the economy sectors and industries.

-15a-Mobilize and significantly increase financial resources from all sources to conserve and sustainably use biodiversity and ecosystems.
+Target 15.а.
+Mobilize and significantly increase financial resources from all sources to conserve and sustainably use biodiversity and ecosystems.

 |1||Indicator 15.1.1.
-Forest area as a percentage of total land area.||7||7||7,1||7,2||7,3||7,4||7,5||7,6||7,6||7,6||7,9||8||8,1||8,2||8,3||8,3||8,4||8,5||8,6||8,6||8,7|
+Forest area as a percentage of total land area.||7||7||7,1||7,2||7,3||7,4||7,5||7,6||7,6||7,6||7,9||8||8,1||8,2||8,3||8,3||8,4||8,5||8,6||8,6||8,7||8,7|

 |2||Indicator 15.2.1.
 Progress in the transition to sustainable forest management:|

-|a) change in net forest area;||100,0||100,0||100,0||100,0||185,9||185,9||185,9||185,9||185,9||185,9||219,0||219,0||219,0||219,0||219,0||234,3||234,3||234,3||234,3||234,3||244,0|
+|a) change in net forest area;||100,0||100,0||100,0||100,0||185,9||185,9||185,9||185,9||185,9||185,9||219,0||219,0||219,0||219,0||219,0||234,3||234,3||234,3||234,3||234,3||244,0||244,0|

-|b) terrestrial biomass stocks in forests;||-||-||-||-||-||-||29 128,60||30 167,80||32 212,90||40 640,90||40 708,30||41 792,60||43 121,0||54 144,6||47 828,6||49 400,2||49 603,3||51 484,4||52 689,2||53 038,5||55 000,0|
+|b) terrestrial biomass stocks in forests;||-||-||-||-||-||-||29 128,60||30 167,80||32 212,90||40 640,90||40 708,30||41 792,60||43 121,0||54 144,6||47 828,6||49 400,2||49 603,3||51 484,4||52 689,2||53 038,5||55 000,0||60250,0|

-|c) proportion of forest area located in protected areas;||74,4||76,1||78,0||78,4||79,3||80,0||80,7||81,9||83,5||84,3||83,6||84,7||85,3||86,2||87,2||88,7||92,6||94,7||94,4||93,9||95,9|
+|c) proportion of forest area located in protected areas;||74,4||76,1||78,0||78,4||79,3||80,0||80,7||81,9||83,5||84,3||83,6||84,7||85,3||86,2||87,2||88,7||92,6||94,7||94,4||93,9||95,9||95,9|

-|d) proportion of forest area for which a long-term forest management plan has been developed.||68,9||69,4||69,9||69,5||69,6||68,8||68,6||68,8||69,5||69,6||68,1||70,7||73,5||77,2||79,9||83,1||86,4||88,6||89,8||90,1||92,1|
+|d) proportion of forest area for which a long-term forest management plan has been developed.||68,9||69,4||69,9||69,5||69,6||68,8||68,6||68,8||69,5||69,6||68,1||70,7||73,5||77,2||79,9||83,1||86,4||88,6||89,8||90,1||92,1||98,9|

-|5||Indicator 220.127.116.11.
-Number of species listed in the national Red list.|
+|4||Indicator 220.127.116.11.
+Number of species listed in the national Red list:|

-|8||Indicator 22.214.171.124.
-Number of national, sectoral and regional strategies and programs that take into account the value and conservation of biodiversity and ecosystems.||1||1||1||1||1||1||1||1||4||3||2||3||2||3||7||3||2||3||3||5||7|
+|7||Indicator 18.104.22.168.
+Number of national, sectoral and regional strategies and programs that take into account the value and conservation of biodiversity and ecosystems.||1||1||1||1||1||1||1||1||4||3||3||3||2||3||3||4||3||3||1||5||7||7|